Jsprouse0/Server_Encryption/README.md

 NOTE:
 In an actual secure setting, the keys would not be shown; this is for demonstration purposes, so it is easier to understand where the RSA keys are created and pulled from.

+THE FILES:
+  -  PEM files are for demonstration of the keys being made and used.
+  -  py files are the code that make a local client and server connection and encrypt messages through RSA and AES